-- Conflict-resolution rules and scope
+- · Conflict-resolution rules and scope

 - Replication frequency

-- · Error logging
+- Error logging

 - Replicate full rows or only changed columns

 - Database triggers

 - Participant type

+- Replication between servers that use different code sets

 You cannot change the conflict resolution from ignore to a non-ignore option (time stamp, SPL routine, or time stamp and SPL routine).
 You cannot change a non-ignore conflict resolution option to ignore.